nj-vs-vh/pyindigo/README.md

-# `pyindigo` — Python interface for INDIGO framework
+# pyindigo — Python interface for INDIGO

 [INDIGO](https://github.com/indigo-astronomy/indigo) is a framework for multiplatform and distributed astronomy software development. `pyindigo` is a Python package that lets Python interpreter play the role of Indigo client, that is to control Indigo-compatible devices by exchanging messages over Indigo software bus.
 To learn about Indigo architecture and basic concepts please refer to [documentation](https://github.com/indigo-astronomy/indigo/tree/master/indigo_docs).

 ## Contributing

 `pyindigo` is in Alpha state, any contribution and/or testing is very welcome!
-Use Github Issues to report bug/request feature, fork/pull request to contribute or [message](mailto:gosha.vaiman@gmail.com?subject=pyindigo+development) me directly for any question.
+Use Github Issues to report a bug or request a feature, fork/pull request to contribute or [email](mailto:gosha.vaiman@gmail.com?subject=pyindigo+development) me directly for any question.
+Also check out [TODO](#todo) section.

 **Major current limitations**:
 - Only one Indigo driver may be used at once